elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (boolean) `1` if the trading proceeds were successfully canceled, or `0` otherwise.
+* (boolean) `true` if the trading proceeds were successfully canceled, or `false` otherwise.
 (NOTE: The return value cannot be obtained reliably when calling externally.)

 ### augur.api.ClaimTradingProceeds.claimTradingProceeds(p)